 ”Get on board to stay alive’

-Train to Busan is a 2016 South Korean action horror film written and directed by Sang-ho Yeon.
-It stars Yoo Gong, Dong-seok Ma, Yu-mi Jeong, Ahn So-hee, Kim Soo-ahn and Jung Yu-mi.
+Train to Busan is a 2016 South Korean action horror feature film written and directed by Sang-ho Yeon.
+The movie stars Yoo Gong, Dong-seok Ma, Yu-mi Jeong, Ahn So-hee, Kim Soo-ahn and Jung Yu-mi.
 The original title is Busanhaeng

 The chaos begins in Seoul, which has become a quarantine zone after a chemical spill.
 A deer flattened by a truck springs back to life and before long, the city has been overridden by the walking – or in this case, running – dead.